Understanding ADHD and children

 From an Ayurvedic perspective ADHD is likely a disorder associated with imbalance of Vata and Pitta, and so herbs will be given to support balance of these Doshas.

-Sweet (Acorus calamus) is used by Indian doctors as a brain tonic and for memory problems (McIntyre).
-Interestingly from a western herbal perspective it is considered a healing tonic for the whole gastrointestinal tract where it has a soothing and toning effect, whilst also bitter components will promote digestive function and appetite, and digestive support may well be indicated in most cases of ADHD.
+Sweet flag (Acorus calamus)is used by Indian doctors as a brain tonic and for memory problems (3).
+Interestingly from a western herbal perspective it is considered a healing tonic for the whole gastro-intestinal tract where it has a soothing and toning effect, whilst also bitter components will promote digestive function and appetite, and digestive support may well be indicated in most cases of ADHD.

 Pitta calming herbs are used in cases of aggression and anger, including gotu kola, chamomile, coriander, shatavari.